ionfury/homelab/README.md

 For provisioning a new harvester node, follow the installation instructions [here](https://docs.harvesterhci.io/v1.1/install/iso-install) via [USB](https://docs.harvesterhci.io/v1.1/install/usb-install).
 The USB stick is sitting on top of the rack :).

 Once the node has joined the cluster, manually log in to the web UI and configure the [host storage disk tags](https://docs.harvesterhci.io/v1.1/host/#multi-disk-management) through the [management interface](https://rancher.tomnowak.work/) with `hdd` and `ssd` tags.
 Unfortunately the [terraform provider](https://github.com/harvester/terraform-provider-harvester) does not have functionality to facilitate host management.

+I'm running [seeder](https://docs.harvesterhci.io/v1.2/advanced/addons/seeder/) to manage basic BMC functionality on the nodes.
+In the future I hope to manage provisioning for the cluster via this tool.

 ---